Cellebrite: Saudi Arabia

-On 16 September 2020, Haaretz reported how Cellebrite had provided Saudi Arabia with mobile phone hacking services.
-The staff at Cellebrite demanded the Saudis send a government representative to meet one of their employees at the King Khalid International Airport in Riyadh.
-Following the demand, a representative of Cellebrite traveled to Riyadh in November 2019 for a hacking attempt on a phone in the possession of a Saudi Justice Ministry employee.
+On September 16, 2020, Haaretz reported that Cellebrite had provided Saudi Arabia with mobile phone hacking services.
+The staff at Cellebrite demanded the Saudis send a government representative to meet one of their employees at King Khalid International Airport in Riyadh.
+After the demand, a representative of Cellebrite traveled to Riyadh in November 2019 for a hacking attempt on a phone in the possession of a Saudi Justice Ministry employee.
 The Cellebrite representative called for the authorities to let him pass through passport control without getting his passport stamped or his electronic equipment checked while remaining only under his possession.
 The hacker was supposed to head to an isolated hotel room from the airport, where the process was planned to be executed without any electronic surveillance.
-The Cellebrite representative then returned to the Riyadh airport to fly back to London.
+The Cellebrite representative then returned to the Riyadh airport to fly to London.

 Serbia

-In December 2024, Amnesty International reported that police in Serbia had used Cellebrite UFED tools to bypass security measures on an Android device belonging to Slaviša Milanov, an independent journalist from Dimitrovgrad, as well as on devices belonging to environmental activists in the country, and had subsequently installed a novel form of domestically-produced spyware known as NoviSpy on the targeted devices.
-Following this report, Cellebrite announced in February 2025 that it was halting the use of its digital forensics products by certain customers in Serbia.
+In December 2024, Amnesty International reported that police in Serbia had used Cellebrite UFED tools to bypass security measures on an Android device belonging to Slaviša Milanov, an independent journalist from Dimitrovgrad, as well as on devices belonging to environmental activists in the country.
+They then installed a novel form of domestically-produced spyware known as NoviSpy on the targeted devices.
+After the report, Cellebrite announced in February 2025 that it was halting the use of its digital forensics products by certain customers in Serbia.

 Thailand

-In October 2018, the Freeland Foundation, a global non-profit organization that fights wildlife and human trafficking, was called in to assist a Thai Police investigation into two Vietnamese males suspected of wildlife trafficking.
+In October 2018, the Freeland Foundation, a global non-profit organization which fights wildlife and human trafficking, was called in to assist a Thai Police investigation into two Vietnamese males suspected of wildlife trafficking.
 Freeland's forensics experts were dispatched to the scene to provide on-the-job training.
-Using Cellebrite devices, police discovered evidence the poaching coordinators had arrived in Thailand to sponsor targeted hunting in Thailand, Malaysia and possibly Myanmar.
+Using Cellebrite devices, police discovered evidence the poaching coordinators had arrived in Thailand to sponsor targeted hunting in Thailand, Malaysia, and possibly Myanmar.

 United Kingdom

-In November 2015, 15-year-old Kayleigh Haywood from Measham, Leicestershire, was found dead.
+In November 2015, 15-year-old Kayleigh Haywood from Measham, England was found dead.
 Leicestershire Police used a Cellebrite device to unlock Kayleigh's badly damaged smartphone, which led them to whom she had been talking and their whereabouts.
-This evidence uncovered Kayleigh's murderer, Stephen Beardman, and her groomer, Luke Harlow, and cleared a suspect who was nowhere near the scene of the crime at the time of her murder.
+This evidence uncovered Kayleigh's murderer, Stephen Beardman, and her groomer, Luke Harlow.
+It cleared a suspect who was nowhere near the scene of the crime at the time of her murder.

 In 2024, seven UK government agencies signed contracts with Cellebrite, including three police agencies, London's city authority, and the UK Foreign Office, which collectively spent $370,000 on contracts for Cellebrite services.